tprochazka/HanselAndGretel/README.md

  1. Include the widget in your view.
 This should usually be placed directly above the container in which the associated fragments will be displayed.

         <android.support.v4.app.FragmentBreadCrumbs
             android:id="@+id/breadcrumbs"
             android:layout_width="fill_parent"
             android:layout_height="40dp" />

- 2. In your `onCreate` method, bind the widget to the activity.

-        FragmentBreadCrumbs crumbs = (FragmentBreadCrumbs)findViewById(R.id.breadcrumbs);
-        crumbs.setActivity(this);

- 3. Add the required style attributes to your theme.
+ 2. Add the required style attributes to your theme.

         <item name="hagDividerVertical">@drawable/hag__divider_dark</item>
         <item name="hagSelectableItemBackground">@drawable/hag__background_dark</item>

     or

         <item name="hagDividerVertical">@drawable/hag__divider_dark</item>
         <item name="hagSelectableItemBackground">@drawable/hag__background_dark</item>

     or specify your own drawables for the divider and background.

- 4. *(Optional)* Set the title of the initial view.
+ 3. *(Optional)* Set the title of the initial view.
 This can be useful when the initial activity view has a default fragment.

         //continued from above
+        FragmentBreadCrumbs crumbs = (FragmentBreadCrumbs)findViewById(R.id.breadcrumbs);
         crumbs.setTitle("Settings", null);